-As mentioned in [23], this gradient in equation (6) can be intuitively explained.
+As mentioned in [23], this gradient can be intuitively explained.
 If the value of one of the features for the trajectories returned by the planner are higher from the value in the demonstrated trajectories, the corresponding weight should be increased to increase the value of those trajectories.